c3g/GenPipes/README.md

 The installation location may have to be added to your PATH, if it is not already on PATH.
 (See [Setup](#setup)).

+> [!NOTE]
+> If you are using GenPipes in a PBS cluster not being Abacus, you have to ask your IT to add a config for epilogue of jobs.
+GenPipes uses `#PBS -T GenPipes` to generate epilogue of jobs using [this script](https://github.com/c3g/GenPipes/tree/6.0.0/genpipes/core/epilogue.py) and so your IT have to add it to the scheduler config accordingly.

 ### GenPipes in a Container: